Punjabi Submitted Surnames

 Punjabi Kshatriya name derived from Sanskrit कर्पूर (karpūra)

-meaning "camphor" (referring to a white crystalline substance used in medicine).
+meaning "camphor" (referring to a white crystalline substance used in medicine), itself possibly of Proto-Austronesian origin.

 KUMARI Indian, Hindi, Urdu, Punjabi, Malayalam, Telugu, Tamil, Bengali, Sinhalese, Pakistani